valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 Based on experimentation there may be some exceptions.
 For some scenarios tested where the AI was tricked into formatting its own writing `writingstyle:` was seemingly preferred and produced better output than `Writing Style:`.
 Both work for use with A/N and may come down to user preference.

 UPPERCASE category keywords will be provided as a list.
 Their use is mostly self-explanatory.
 Some interesting categories will receive further attention.
 We recommend experimentation, but these words have been chosen because they felt more effective than other synonyms the Discord tested.
-Based on experience we have the following recommendation: plural forms are preferred for noun categories e.g. HOBBIES, POWERS whereas for verb categories its preferred to skip the `s` e.g. APPEAR, LACK.
+Based on experience we have the following recommendation: plural forms are preferred for noun categories e.g. `HOBBIES`, `POWERS` whereas for verb categories its preferred to skip the `s` e.g. `APPEAR`, `LACK`.

 On further play-testing the preferred hypothesis is that everything comes down to tokenization.
 Let's explore variants of the word effect.
 In tokens `EFFECT` is EFF + ECT and `EFFECTS` is EFF+ EC + TS.
 The latter combo works, the former is very weak. `EFFEC` is EFF + EC and seems to work even better than the aforementioned.
 For whatever reason for GPT-3 2 token combinations usually work best. `POWER` is single token, `POWERS` is POW + ERS, the 2 token POWERS tends to work better.
 Most of the chosen categories are based on user reports and this hypothesis.